primayudhamanggala/primayudha.github.io/README.md

 My name is Prima<b>Yudha</b> Radya Manggala.

 A business management graduate who works as a researcher and currently in the process of learning to become a developer.

+## Future Plans
+In the future, the obvious thing is to create the website (since it hasn't been made).